If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

-If your rental property is owned by an LLC, anyone who wants to sue you can only go after what your LLC owns and can’t touch your personal assets.
+If your rental property is owned by an LLC, anyone who wants to sue you can only go after what your LLC owns and can’t touch your assets.

 For example, let’s say that you own a rental property and have an irresponsible tenant.
 Your tenant isn’t paying attention one day and their kid nearly drowns in the pool, so they want to sue you for that.

-Because the property is shielded by an LLC, that tenant cannot sue for anything you personally own.
+Because the property is shielded by an LLC, that tenant cannot sue for anything you own.
 They can only sue for the LLC’s assets, which will prevent you from losing everything you have to a frivolous lawsuit.

 A less obvious benefit among various LLC advantages for rental property is the professional appearance.
 You will be taken more seriously as a landlord by investors, tenants, repair people, and others if you have an LLC as opposed to not having any formal business structure in place.